If you’ve ever wondered “Should I, can I, open a Roth IRA for my child?”

 So you can buy an index fund, that’s just the S&P 500 if you want to, and that could be all you invest in in this Roth IRA.

 It doesn’t have to be anything complicated.
-In fact, I, I recommend simplifying it.
+I recommend simplifying it.

 You don’t need to go pick stocks or anything like that.

-Invest in the market either using an TF or an index fund.
+Invest in the market either using a TF or an index fund.

 Now, real quick, I know that I just told you what to do.